rgerum/saenopy/docs/mesh.rst

     M = load.load_gmsh("mesh.msh")

+.. _SectionBoundaryConditions:
 Boundary Conditions (for non-regularized mode)
 ----------------------------------------------

-For using the non-regularized mode, constraints for displacement (Nx3 array) and force (Nx3 array) have to be provided.
+For using the non-regularized mode (see :ref:`SectionNonRegularizedMode`), constraints for displacement (Nx3 array) and force (Nx3 array) have to be provided.
 For each node, either a displacement or a force needs to be given, the other has to be nan.